navruzk/web_scraper_with_tor/README.md

 Script doesnt include web scraper.
 User can build a scraper and pass it to tor based scraper.

+*Codes for a simple web crawler development will be uploaded soon*

 ## Authors

 [navruz](https://github.com/navruzbek1992)